 Environmental Fair 2020 - July Update

 We have very reluctantly concluded that we cannot run the event in 2020.
 We are aware that this will be a huge disappointment to the thousands of people who look forward to the event each year.
 We have held back on taking this decision until as late as reasonably possible, in order to see how the Covid-19 situation might develop.
 However, at this late stage we reluctantly have to conclude that progressing the running of the Fair this year is too risky.
 A summary of the main reasons behind this decision are as follows:

 - Whilst some of the Covid-19 rules have been eased the Government covid-19 restrictions from 4th July prohibit by law the gathering of more than 30 people.
-It is highly unlikely this will be increased by the end of August to allow for the number of people who attend the Fair.
+At the time of making this decision we are unsure if or how this will be increased by the end of August to allow for the number of people who attend the Fair.
 Even if the prohibition were lifted, it might be re-imposed locally if there were a surge in Covid-19 cases in the area.

 - We have to make a significant financial outlay for the hiring of expensive equipment, materials and facilities well in advance of the Fair.
 If the event had to be cancelled due to Covid-19, we risk losing large sums of money.
 This would directly impact our ability to run the event in future years.
 We do not want to take this extra risk.
 The costs of staging the event are not underwritten by public funding or super-rich benefactors!